 B. The second section highlights the Skill IQs for your team.
 Skill levels are broken up into Novice, Proficient, and Expert.
 To determine these skill levels, individuals on your team can take a skill assessment.
 To take a closer look at how your team is doing, you can click on a skill title and corresponding Skill IQ number.
 Using the drop-down menu, you can sort your team by most popular skills, strongest skills, and weakest skills.

 C. In the Average Skill IQ section, you can view the skill title, average Skill IQ, skill level, 20th percentile (average), 80th percentile (average), number of assessments taken, and unique users for each skill.
 These can be sorted from highest to lowest values or alphabetically by skill.
 This information is also found in the report download, explained below.

 D. To download a report of your team's skills data, click the Download Report icon.
 This will automatically download a CSV file for your team and will include the information found in the Average Skill IQ section.

 Technical Skills with related Skill IQ provides an overview of which skills your teams are learning the most.
-Each skill in this overview has one or more related Pluralsight skill assessment listed as a button below the skill.
+Each skill in this overview has one or more related Pluralsight Skills skill assessment listed as a button below the skill.
 Clicking each button takes you to that skill assessment.